rxlabz/cyclop/README.md

 ![Cyclop eye dropper](https://github.com/rxlabz/cyclop/raw/master/assets/paco_eyedropper.png)

-To use the eyedropper ( Flutter mobile & desktop ) you need to wrap the app in the EyeDrop widget.
+To use the eyedropper you need to wrap the app in the EyeDrop widget.

 ```dart
 @override